 There are as many reasons of why we seek control as there are people on the planet.
 So, this column is one of many more to come to explore control.

 Today, we talk about how we can authentically deal with the controlling boss in our workplace.
 Imagine the following: Every morning you are dreading to go to work because your boss, Meryl, is micro-managing you in everything you do and do not do.
-It’s easy for Meryl to lose her nerves, get frustrated and even presents verbal and psychological abusive behaviour towards you and you colleagues when things don’t go her way.
+It’s easy for Meryl to lose her nerves, get frustrated and even presents verbal and psychological abusive behaviour towards you and your colleagues when things don’t go her way.
 To give responsibility away, to trust others and rely on others are not a strength of hers.
-Now, why is that?
+Now, I wonder, why is that?
 Why does Meryl lack softness and has an existential need to control situation around her?

 Very often we wouldn’t really ask ourselves this question.
 Instead, we’d come home after a long day of work and terrorization and make disparaging remarks about the crazy bit** at work because we are exhausted from having been attacked, humiliated and disempowered all day.
 It’s understandable if we did some good old ranting – I reckon, it was needed.
-Yet, while ranting can give us some sense of short-term relief about the distressing situation at work, it does not help us to understand the situation and to find greater ease in it long-term.
+Yet, while ranting can give us some sense of short-term relief about the distressing situation at work, it does not help us to understand the situation and to find greater ease in it long run.

 4 Step Guide to authentically deal with your controlling boss